ignite/cli/docs/1 Introduction/1 Introduction.md

 ## Cosmos SDK Modules

 Cosmos SDK has a unique worldwide position as one of the most successful blockchains.
 [Cosmos SDK modules](https://docs.cosmos.network/master/modules/) are the foundational building blocks for building a blockchain.
-The Cosmos SDK offers a variety of native modules to make a blockchain work.
-Modules can be created and shared with anyone.
-When you use Starport to add Cosmos SDK modules, the code edits and additions are managed.
+The Cosmos SDK native modules make a blockchain work and can be created and shared with anyone.
+When you use Starport to add Cosmos SDK modules to your blockchain, the code edits and additions are managed automatically. <!-- @denis tell me more about how Starport helps us add modules and manage code edits -->

 ## Summary